NeKzor/ident/README.md

 * The algorithm cannot predict consequences of "worse" choices with a better outcome.
 * It currently takes minutes to get a result.
-* A single process wastes about 2 GB of ram lol.

 ## Run locally